labordynamicsinstitute/replicability-presentation2019/README.md

 ## Analytics

-Every time I have given the talk, I have had attendees fill out a questionnaire.
+Sometimes whe I have given the talk, I have had attendees fill out a questionnaire.
 The printed version of the questionnaire is [here](Replicability%20and%20you%20-%20Vilhuber2019.pdf), the online link various (and is valid only for each presentation).

 # List of presentations